How Should I Cover My Face? A Deeper Look Into Neck Gaiters And Face Shields

 And while it's easy to wear a mask incorrectly — letting it slip beneath the nostrils or hang from the chin — that's not going to happen with a face shield.

-The shields are also easy to clean with spray disinfectant, or just soap and water, says Edmond.
+The shields are also easy to clean with spray disinfectant, or just soap and water, Edmond says.

 Then again, face shields aren't 100% effective either.